makersacademy/chitter-challenge/design/peeps_table_classes_design.md

-# Users Model and Repository Classes Design Recipe
+# Peeps Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._